Single transferable vote: Vote transfers and quota

 STV systems primarily differ in how they transfer surplus votes and in the size of the quota.
-For this reason, it has been suggested that STV can be considered a family of voting systems rather than a single system.
+Due to this variation, it has been suggested that STV can be considered a family of voting systems rather than a single system.

+In STV, vote transfers are of two types – transfers of votes of eliminated candidates and transfers of surplus votes of elected candidates.
+Instances of the first type of transfer may be numerous, often being just one less than the number of candidates minus the number of seats.
+On the other hand, surplus votes are transferred only after a candidate is elected and then only if there are still open seats to be filled and under some rules only if the transfers may affect the ranking of the remaining candidates.

+Transfer of votes of eliminated candidates

+Transfers of votes of eliminated candidates is done simply, without the use of complex math.
+The next usable preference on the vote gives the destination for the transfer of the vote.
+If there is no usable preference on the ballot, the vote goes to the "exhausted" or non-transferable pile.

+Transfer of surplus votes of elected candidates

 If fair results are to be produced and the number of candidates is fixed, a quota must be set such that any candidate who receives that many votes is elected.
 The quota, if used, must be set at a level where no more candidates can reach quota than there are seats to be filled.
-It cannot be so small that more candidates can be elected than the number of open seats, but the smaller it is, the fairer the result.
+If it is so low more candidates achieve quota than the number of open seats, then ties must be expected.
+Where votes become exhausted, such as when optional preferential voting is used, a quota lower than Droop can be used with little chance of too many achieving it.
+The smaller the quota is, the fairer the result.
 There are several ways to specify quotas.

 The Droop quota is the one most commonly used.
 It is generally considered to be the absolute lowest number that elects the correct number of candidates to fill the available seats, at least based on the original number of votes cast.

 The Droop quota is given by the floor function formula: